 It was strange to be kayaking with no ice visible in the water, it was as if we had entered a completely different world.
 Somehow the landscape seemed less harsh, initially.
 We had decided to explore the southern arm of this large, sheltered inlet, access to which, was protected by fast moving tidal streams.

 Lunch was taken on a beautiful sandy beach, something we hadn’t seen too much off in the last couple of weeks, just before we headed into the narrows of Qingua kujataleq.
-What followed later that afternoon were some of the most memorable experiences of our summer in Greenland and guaranteed to send anybody with an interest in geography into raptures of delight.
+What followed later that afternoon were some of the most memorable experiences of our summer in Greenland and guaranteed to send anybody with an interest in glacial landscapes into raptures of delight.

 A rare sight in Disko Bay, a small sandy beach.
 This was a perfect place for lunch prior to entering the narrows at Qingua kujataleq.
 There were no insects, so it was a completely relaxing break.